nttmdlab-nlp/ToMATO/README.md

 ![overview](overview.png)

-ToMATO is a new benchmark for evaluating Theory of Mind in LLMs.<br>
+ToMATO is a new benchmark for evaluating Theory of Mind in LLMs.
-ToMATO comprehensively evaluates Theory of Mind in a setting that better aligns with real-world scenarios compared to existing datasets.<br>
+ToMATO comprehensively evaluates Theory of Mind in a setting that better aligns with real-world scenarios compared to existing datasets.
 ToMATO was generated through newly designed LLM-LLM conversations with information asymmetry, as illustrated above.

 Please cite our work if you find the dataset or codes in this repository useful.